How to Get Google to Index Your Website

 You should make sure that the technical foundation of your website is on-par, and that you are using proper tools that can quickly detect crawler traps Google may be wasting your valuable crawl budget on.

 My advice: make sure that all URL variations that need to be blocked off, truly are blocked off!

 5. Feed Google indexable content through a XML sitemap

 Once you are sure there is no blockage on your side, you should make it easy for Google to discover your URLs and to understand your website’s infrastructure in general.
 XML sitemaps are a great way to do this.

 All newly published content or updated content that needs to be indexed should be added to your XML sitemap(s) automatically.
-To make things easy for Google to find, update your XML sitemap(s) to Google Search Console.
+To make your content easy for Google to find, submit your XML sitemap(s) to Google Search Console.

 6. Manually submit your URLs to Google Search Console

 On October 14 2020, Google announced on Twitter that they disabled the “Request Indexing” feature of the URL Inspection Tool, in order to make infrastructure changes.
 They expect it will return in the coming weeks, and say they’ll continue to find & index content through their regular methods (as described in this article).

 While Google will discover, crawl, and potentially index your new or updated pages on its own, it still pays to give it a push by submitting URLs into Google Search Console.
 This way, you can also speed up the ranking process.